fulfillmenttools/fulfillmenttools-sdk-typescript/TUTORIAL.md

 const fftFacilityService = new FftFacilityService(fftApiClient);
 ```

+> [!NOTE]
+> The `FftApiClient` will handle the autorization process, so you do not have to obtain/renew API tokens explicitly.

 ### Make an API call

 Now you are ready to actually make a call to the fulfillmenttools REST API using your client.